Burton Borough School

-Burton Borough School (often abbreviated as 'BBS') is a coeducational secondary school situated on the southern edge of Newport, Shropshire, England, in Audley Avenue.
-The school was opened in 1957 and since then has developed steadily.
-In September 2004 it was designated a Specialist Arts College.
+Burton Borough School (often abbreviated as 'BBS') is a coeducational secondary school on the southern edge of Newport, Shropshire, England, in Audley Avenue.
+The school was opened in 1957.
+In 2004 it was designated a Specialist Arts College.

-The school is named after a local man J.S.
+The school is named after a local man, J.S.
 Burton Borough, who was a High Sheriff and deputy lieutenant for Shropshire and was the first governor of the school.

 Development

-Over the last ten years the school has grown due to the growth of Newport, the school went from 800 to 1,300 pupils and has had to expand and modernise the building.
+Over the past years, it has been extended and the school enrolment has increased.
+It now has approximately 1,300 pupils.

 The first large piece of building work was in 1999 when it was decided to expand the music department, by building a new complex fitted with art gallery, large music rooms, small rooms for 'one to one' development, a theatre and external theatre, plus a recording studio.

-With the new pupils, the school received additional funding from the government, which the school decided to spend developing the English department, by building a new block made up of five new classrooms, this development went alongside the new gym and sports hall which was built next to the Army Cadet Force hut.
+With the new pupils, the school received additional funding from the government, which was spent developing the English department by building a block of five new classrooms, and a gym and sports hall next to the Army Cadet Force hut.

-The school was awarded a 'good' Ofsted report in March 2013.
+The school is still ongoing improvements with a "Requires improvement" rating in 2021 and a Short Inspection identifying successes and further improvements in 2023.

-The school has built a reputation for its music and its Concert Band and Big Band have won numerous awards and competed in national and international competitions.
-They consistently win the top awards at the national concert band festivals.
+The school has a band and a big band.

-Further plans
+Since April 2024, the school has been part of the Learning Community Trust, which also runs several other secondary schools in Telford such as Charlton School and Hadley Learning Community.

-In March 2014 construction work started behind the current main building of a new teaching block which has replaced a number of the current classrooms, which completed for the start of term in September 2015.
-This was funded through the UK government's Building Schools for the Future programme.
+The former deputy headteacher at Hadley Learning Community Caroline Bedford became the Headteacher of Burton Borough in September 2024, following the departure of the outgoing head Krissi Carter.

 New school building

-The new school building, which lies behind the concurrent building, was completed in June 2015.
-The building is modern, contemporary and much more suited to the greater supply of pupils.
-The vast central space of the building is open plan and it connects directly to the (original) English block, now the Maths block.
-Within the new building is a library, unisex toilets and approximately 30 new classrooms: including a design and technology block, a large meeting room, STEM and COMMS classrooms and various ICT suites throughout the building.
+The new school building, which lies behind the concurrent building, was completed in 2015.
+The central space of the building is open plan and connects to the (original) English block, now the Maths block.
+The new building has a library, unisex toilets and approximately 30 new classrooms: including a design and technology block, a large meeting room, STEM and COMMS classrooms and various ICT suites throughout the building.
+The new school building cost approximately 8 million pounds.
+Shortly after, a new main school hall for assemblies and performances was built and cost approximately 1.2 million pounds.
+BBS realised that the original canteen wasn't big enough for around 1300 students so they started to expand it in December and it will be finished on 4 March 2024.